-DHS has convened a cross-division, cross-administration working group to improve the timely discharge of individuals at the St Peter facility and AMRTC who fall into this unique category of "Committed after findings of incompetency" Minn.
-R. Crim.
-P. 20.01.
-The focus is to identify barriers, current and future strategies to develop a continuum of care delivery in Minnesota as well as any needed efficiencies that could be developed to support movement to community, specifically from the St Peter facility and AMRTC.
-Counties, community providers, advocacy groups have been engaged in this effort as well.
+DHS is convening a cross-division, cross-administration working group to improve the timely discharge of individuals at the St Peter facility and AMRTC to identify barriers, current and future strategies, and any needed efficiencies that could be developed between AMRTC and the St Peter facility to support movement to community.
+Counties and community providers will be consulted and engaged in this effort as well.